codeafix/orgnetsim/srvr/README.md

 iterations.

 ### `GET /api/simulation/{sim_id}/step`
 Returns the list of steps in this simulation.
-Currently returns the same as `GET /api/simulation/{sim_id}`
+This returns the actual content of the steps as opposed to the list of step paths that is returned in `GET /api/simulation/{sim_id}`

 ### `GET /api/simulation/{sim_id}/results`
 Returns the concatenated set of results for all the steps in this simulation.